koolth/generator-bourbon-neat/README.md

 If you'd like to get to know Yeoman better and meet some of his friends, [Grunt](http://gruntjs.com) and [Bower](http://bower.io), check out the complete [Getting Started Guide](https://github.com/yeoman/yeoman/wiki/Getting-Started).

+'''Please note that this generator was originally a cut-down version of a more comprehensive workflow that we used internally within koolth.
+Over the last year or so we've gradually updated our workflow to a more npm-centric process (i.e., removing grunt).
+This means we're no longer actively maintaining this repo - however, it will still give you a really good base to get a bourbon/neat HTML project up and running.'''

+'''Feel free to keep adding issues along with any solutions to help others out.'''

 ## License